johnno1962/SwiftTrace/README.md

     RxSwift.SingleAssignmentDisposable.dispose () -> ()

 The line beginning "-[RxSwift" is where the old Objective-C dynamic dispatch is being used.

+To trace a system framework such as UIKit you can trace classes using a pattern:

+    SwiftTrace.traceClassesMatching( "^UI" )

 Individual classes can be traced using the underlying: